VinnenLM/VinnenLM/README.md

 ###  Hello there! 👋

-Hi, i'm Vinícius Mendonça, actually working as a Developer intern at UTFPR - Cornélio Procópio.
+Hi, i'm Vinícius Mendonça, actually working as a Developer intern at Lojas Quero-Quero S.A.

 ###  Languages and Tools ⚙️